Bacon-Wrapped Dates with Brie and Balsamic Honey

 Calories: 104

-Keyword: dates and bacon, fall snacks, sweet and savory appetizer
+Keyword: appetizer, dates and bacon, entertaining, fall snacks, party and entertaining, sweet and savory appetizer

 Like this?
 Leave a comment below!Jump to Comments